-Bridge circuits which use dc excitation are often plagued by errors caused by thermocouple effects, 1/f noise, dc drifts in the electronics, and line noise pick-up.
+Bridge circuits that use dc excitation are often plagued by errors caused by thermocouple effects, 1/f noise, dc drifts in the electronics, and line noise pick-up.
 One way to get around these problems is to excite the bridge with an ac waveform, amplify the bridge output with an ac amplifier, and synchronously demodulate the resulting signal.
 The ac phase and amplitude information from the bridge is recovered as a dc signal at the output of the synchronous demodulator.
 The low frequency system noise, dc drifts, and demodulator noise all get mixed to the carrier frequency and can be removed by means of a low-pass filter.
 Dynamic response of the bridge must be traded off against the amount of attenuation required to adequately suppress these residual carrier components in the selection of the filter.

 Figure 12 is an example of an ac bridge system with the AD630 used as a synchronous demodulator.
-The oscilloscope photograph shows the results of a 0.05% bridge imbalance caused by the 1 Meg resistor in parallel with one leg of the bridge.
-The top trace represents the bridge excitation, the upper-middle trace is the amplified bridge output, the lower-middle trace is the output of the synchronous demodulator and the bottom trace is the filtered dc system output.
+The bridge is excited by a 1 V 400 Hz excitation.
+Trace A in Figure 13 is the amplified bridge signal.
+Trace B is the output of the synchronous demodulator and Trace C is the filtered dc system output.